MathOnco/NeoPredPipe/README.md

 | test1 | hla_a_31_01_02 | hla_a_02_01_80 | hla_b_40_01_02 | hla_b_50_01_01 | hla_c_03_04_20 | hla_c_06_02_01_02 |
 | test2 | hla_a_01_01_01_01 | NA | hla_b_07_02_01 | NA | hla_c_01_02_01 | NA |

+3. (Optional) Expression file(s), specified after the -x flag:
+- Either the path to a single file to be used for all samples (for example values compiled from a reference cohort); or a path to a directory, containing files for each sample, named as <patientIdentifier>.tsv.
+NeoPredPipe will automatically search for appropriate *.tsv files if a directory is specified.
+- Each file should be tab-delimited, with the first column containing gene identifiers, and the second column containing expression values.
+If the --expmulti flag is specified, expression files are assumed to hold information on multiple regions, and additional columns are read in as expression data.
+- Direct outputs of RNAseq quantification software, such as HTseqCount and kallisto are supported.
+- Currently supported gene identifier formats: Ensembl gene ID, Ensembl transcript ID, RefSeq transcript ID, UCSC transcript ID.

 ## Run Using Example .vcf files
 ```bash
 # Run the Pipeline to only prepare the input files.
 Can be best to run this independently if working on a cluster.